iamrajiv/GSoD-2021/GSoD_2021_Project_Timeline.md

 ### Community Bonding (May 8 - May 17, 2021)

 - Zoom meeting schedule agreed.
-- Focus in the first two weeks before the start of the project will be on working through existing documentation and note gaps areas.
+- Focus in the first two weeks before the start of the project will be on working through existing documentation and noting gaps areas.

 ## Doc Development Phase